Psychological Interventions for Irritable Bowel Syndrome

 Results and Effectiveness of Psychological Therapy

 Different personalities will respond differently to therapy, but it’s clear that psychological interventions are more holistic, and therefore more helpful than other approaches.
 IBS symptoms might be primarily physical, but the embarrassment, worry and stress that results can lead many sufferers into social isolation, anxiety disorders or depression.
-Psychological interventions have a two pronged effect: they aim to change reactions to and experiences of physical symptoms while improving mood and relieving stress.
+Psychological interventions have a two-pronged effect: they aim to change reactions to and experiences of physical symptoms while improving mood and relieving stress.

 CBT is particularly helpful for treating IBS from the gastrointestinal discomfort to the underlying anxiety that will exacerbate the pain.
 Studies have shown that cognitive behavioral therapy has been far more effective than either education about the illness or medication – up to 70% of people will see positive results.

-One reason for CBT’s success may be the variety of exercises it employs, which allows for each patient to personalize and refine their treatment plan according to their specific needs.
-However, traditional talk therapy and hypnotherapy has shown promise as well with up to 50% of patients reporting improved bowel symptoms.
+One reason for CBT’s success may be the variety of exercises it employs, which allows each patient to personalize and refine their treatment plan according to their specific needs.
+However, traditional talk therapy and hypnotherapy have shown promise as well with up to 50% of patients reporting improved bowel symptoms.
 Although research continues into IBS treatment, these positive results lead experts to promote various psychological interventions for both mental and physical health, and ultimately, a more rewarding life.